 You may also have exotic and esoteric experiences, but there are ordinary thoughts that come and go too, in the same way that you just close your eyes and have thoughts.
 However, with the use of the mantra, after being taught how to access it, your meditations and stream of consciousness will be different with each meditation.

-And it’s important that you not judge your thoughts, or your experiences either.
+It’s important that you not judge your thoughts, or your experiences either.
 The mind likes to wander into magical places…and this is your opportunity to allow it to do so, with the use of your mantra.

 You don’t need to ‘focus’ or ‘force’ a thought in the middle of your forehead.
 Nor do you need to focus on a sound to ‘block out your thoughts’.
 Nothing of the sort!!